stgm/scientific-programming-1/11 Algorithms/30 Pyramid/30 mario.md

 1. First, tackle the input.
 Make sure the user is prompted for an input and print it to the terminal immediately.

-2. Then, if step 1 works correctly, adjust your code so it no longer accepts invalid values, as per the specifiactions.
+2. Then, if step 1 works correctly, adjust your code so it no longer accepts invalid values, as per the specifications.

 3. Be sure to create a variable `height` that contains the value that is provided by the user.

-4. Then try to have your program print a set (`height`) amount of hastags on a single row.
+4. Then try to have your program print a set (`height`) amount of hash blocks on a single row.

-5. Print a square of hashtags: multiple (`height`) hashtags on a single row and multiple (`height`) of such rows.
+5. Print a square of hash blocks: multiple (`height`) hash blocks on a single row and multiple (`height`) of such rows.

-6. Now create a half pyramid by printing the correct amount of hashtags on each row.
+6. Now create a half pyramid by printing the correct amount of hash blocks on each row.

 7. To round out the assignment, be sure to completely match the output of your program to that of the examples!